It’s an exciting 24-hour destination – but you need to plan carefully to make the most of a short trip here.

 The Sheraton on Seventh Avenue is within sight of the bright lights of Times Square and Broadway, well placed for MoMA, the Rockefeller Centre and Fifth Avenue shops, and an easy walk to Central Park.
 Expect to pay about $200 a night, but ask about deals and discounts

-The alternative: W in Times Square, hip midtown hotel, great for the theatre district.
+The alternative: W in Times Square is a hip midtown hotel, great for the theatre district.
 Or take your copy of The Collected Dorothy Parker and sit in the Algonquin Hotel (59 West 44th Street), home to the Algonquin Round Table most famously associated with the writer, though in later years she said she didn’t actually spend much time there as it was so expensive.

 Butter, downtown on Lafayette St has a stylish arched interior that manages to be intimate and spacious at the same time – ask for a cosy banquette along the wall.